Redeem on 25+ Star Alliance airlines

 As with the personal card, the insurance ought to apply to Aeroplan award tickets when you charge the full taxes and fees of the redemption ticket on your TD Aeroplan Visa Business Card, which is a very valuable benefit since not many credit cards out there provide insurance on award travel.

-TD seems to require a little more documentation for their business credit card applications than other banks, so you can’t apply for this card online, but rather must go in-branch to meet with a small business representative.
+TD seems to require a little more documentation for their business credit card applications than other banks, so you can’t apply for this card online, but rather must apply over the phone or go in-branch to meet with a small business representative.

-However, if you don’t have a small business in the traditional sense and are interested in applying for the card as a sole proprietor, then you may need to try your luck at different branches to see if there’s a representative who will open the account for you.
-There’s been at least one data point of someone being successful doing so.
+However, if you don’t have a small business in the traditional sense and are interested in applying for the card as a sole proprietor, then you may need to try your luck over the phone a few times to see if there’s a representative who will open the account for you.

-You can find more information about this card at the below link, although you’ll have to visit a TD branch to apply.
+You can find more information about this card at the below link, although you’ll have to call TD or visit a branch to apply.